Self-Sampling Device for Cervical Cancer Screening

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinator or your doctor.

-What data supports the effectiveness of the Teal Wand Self-Collection Device for cervical cancer screening?
+What evidence suggests that the Teal Wand Self-Collection Device is effective for cervical cancer screening?

 This trial is for women aged 25-65 with an intact cervix, who can consent to participate.
 It includes those previously diagnosed with high-risk HPV or abnormal Pap results within the last 6 months, and those undergoing certain cervical procedures.